s0mbra-1973/Trevor/README.md

 - ✅ Process Privilege Escalation – Automatically enables SE_DEBUG privilege
 - ✅ Error Handling – Detailed error messages for debugging

-# WHAT IS NEW IN TREVOR 4: Version 3 to Version 4 Changes
+# WHAT`S NEW IN TREVOR INJECTOR 4 ?

 ## Overview
 Key improvements in Trevor Injector 4 (DLL injector for CS2) focusing on security, usability, performance, and maintainability.